Skills Before Decisions

 During law school, Michelle interned with Bill Eddy at the National Conflict Resolution Center, in San Diego, where she developed conflict resolution skills and techniques for handling high conflict family law disputes.
 She has been working with Bill Eddy in various positions since 2008.

-As Program Director, Michelle assists legal and mental health professionals in implementing the New Ways program in their family court system and/or community counseling organization.
+As Program Director, Michelle assists legal and mental health professionals in implementing the New Ways program in their family court system, mediation practice and/or community counseling organization.

 Association of Family & Conciliation Courts